redFrik/udk10-Embedded_Systems/udk131212/README.md

 --------------------------
 PWM stands for pulse-width modulation and this can be used to fade leds in an analog fashion.
 But it's not really correct to call it analog.
 It is more like pulsating on/off so quickly that it looks like it's half on.
 See <http://arduino.cc/en/Tutorial/PWM> for a better explanation.

 Note that we can only use the pins marked with `~`.
-So connect a resistor (between 100 and 1K) and a led in series to pin 6.

 ```
 //simple analog (pwm) output from serial commands